nf-core/viralrecon/docs/output.md

 ## Illumina: Variant calling

-A file called `summary_variants_metrics_mqc.csv` containing a selection of read and variant calling metrics will be saved in the `variants/` results directory.
+A file called `summary_variants_metrics_mqc.csv` containing a selection of read alignment and variant calling metrics will be saved in the `variants/` results directory.
 The same metrics will also be added to the top of the MultiQC report.

 ### Bowtie 2